-No matter which Dash Business Phone Plan you use, any IP phone linked to that plan must utilize a codec to send and receive digital audio information through your local network and the internet.
+No matter which VirtualPBX Business Phone Plan you use, any IP phone linked to that plan must use a codec to send and receive digital audio information through your local network and the internet.

 All phones you order through the VirtualPBX Online Store come preconfigured, and each specific model will choose a default codec to use.
 Should your situation call for it, however, you can select other options, including the popular codecs G.711, G.722, and G.726.

 There are a number of reasons why you would want to use any specific codec on your business phones.
 You may be looking for the best audio codec that fits your business situation.
 Let’s take a look at G.711, G.722, and G.726 as examples to show why you would use one codec over another.

 Three Popular Codecs

 G.711 has gained widespread support since its release in the 1970s.
 This codec is part of a narrowband set of codecs because it uses audio frequencies in a range of 300 to 3400 Hz.

 Documentation from Cisco shows that G.711 has a Mean Opinion Score (MOS) of 4.1 which, within that rating scale of 1 to 5, represents an audio quality considered good.